 As just noted, Cirrus Wealth was founded by Joe Heider, who also co-founded Dawson Wealth Management (which merged with Rehmann in 2010).
 He is the principal owner of the firm.
 Three other staffers have small stakes, including Heider’s son, Ryan.

-Cirrus Wealth generally has no set minimums, though it may close accounts whose balances are too low to be cost effective.
+Cirrus Wealth generally has no set minimums, though it may close accounts whose balances are too low to be cost-effective at the sole discretion of the firm.

 Services Offered by Cirrus Wealth Management